Catalog Description

 Course Objectives

-2. Demonstrate increasingly sophisticated scenic building and scene painting techniques.
+2. Demonstrate increasingly sophisticated scenic lighting techniques.

-3. Demonstrate increasingly sophisticated scenic lighting techniques.
+3. Demonstrate increasingly sophisticated sound mixing techniques.

 4. Demonstrate increasingly complex understanding of technical aspects of theatrical production, including crew leadership areas (e.g., assistant stage management, prop master).